fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Prophet Muhammad's uncle Abu Talib was one of the famous poets of Quraish and he was the chief of Banu Hashim.
 Banu Hashim people started to press on Abu Talib to stop his preaching or give him to other tribes.
 They couldn't touch the prophet Muhammad ﷺ  , if Abu Talib doesn't give the permission.
 Abu Talib tried to talk to prophet Muhammad ﷺ   but eventually said: "Do what you will, my nephew, for Wallahi, I will not come to you again to stop your preaching".

 All Quraish tribe people came to Abu Talib trying to exchange sons between tribes, so that he can give them prophet Muhammad ﷺ   , but Abu Talib refused.
-It was the whole Quraish against Abu Talib but he protected the prophet ﷺ    till the last day.
+It was the whole Quraish against Abu Talib but he protected the prophet ﷺ    till his last day.
 However it is believed that he didn't accept islam.

-Slaves Sumayyah bint Khabbab, and her husband Yasir, were tortured to death by their master Abu Jahl.[5][6]
+Slaves Sumayyah bint Khabbab, and her husband Yasir, were tortured to death by their master Abu Jahl.

-Muhammad was protected somewhat by the influence of his family.
-Abu Lahab's wife, Umm Jamil, would regularly dump filth outside his door.[7]
-An eyewitness mentioned that the worst thing he ever saw the Quraysh doing to Muhammad was that a person from Quraysh clutched his clothes.[8]
+Prophet Muhammad ﷺ   was protected somewhat by the influence of his family.
+Abu Lahab's wife, Umm Jamil, would regularly dump filth outside his door.
+An eyewitness mentioned that the worst thing he ever saw the Quraysh doing to Muhammad was that a person from Quraysh clutched his clothes.

+Abu Lahab's wife, Umm Jamil (Abu Sufyan's sister), had made it a practice to cast thorns at Prophet Muhammad's ﷺ   door in the night so that when he or his children came out of the house at dawn, they should run thorns in the foot.

+> Narrated Ibn Abbas: Abu Lahab said, "May you perish!
+Is it for this that you have gathered us?"
+So there was revealed: 'Perish the hands of Abu Lahab'.

+    Perish the two hands of Abu Lahab (an uncle of the Prophet), and perish he!
+    His wealth will not avail him or that which he gained.
+    He will be burnt in a Fire of blazing flames!
+    And his wife too, who carries wood (thorns of Sadan which she used to put on the way of the Prophet (Peace be upon him), or use to slander him).
+    In her neck is a twisted rope of Masad (palm fibre).
+    Quran, Surah Al-Masad

-Narrated Abdullah that while Muhammad was in the state of prostration, surrounded by a group of people from Quraysh pagans.
-'Uqba bin Abi Mu'ait came and brought the intestines of a camel and threw them on the back of Muhammad.
-Muhammad did not raise his head from prostration until Fatima (i.e. his daughter) came and removed those intestines from his back.[9]
+Narrated Abdullah that while prophet Muhammad ﷺ   was in the state of prostration, surrounded by a group of people from Quraysh pagans.
+'Uqba bin Abi Mu'ait came and brought the intestines of a camel and threw them on the back of prophet Muhammad ﷺ  .
+The prophet ﷺ   did not raise his head from prostration until Fatima (i.e. his daughter) came and removed those intestines from his back.

 Umayya Bin Khalf brutally tortured Bilal upon learning that Bilal had embraced Islam.
 Umayya would put a rope around Bilal's neck and drag him in the streets.
+During this torture, Bilal would shout with his beautiful voice "Ahadun Ahad!
+Ahadun Ahad!" meanint "the One! the One!".
 In the burning hot desert heat, Umayya used to wrap Bilal in raw cow's hide.
 Due to the great stench of rotting hide, Bilal would find it difficult to breathe.
-Umayya would also chain Bilal heavily, lay him on hot sand, and put heavy stones on him.[1]
+Umayya would also chain Bilal heavily, lay him on hot sand, and put heavy stones on him.

-Abu Lahab used to fling stones at Muhammad.
-He forced his two sons to divorce Ruqaiya and Umm Kulthum, who were daughters of Muhammad.
-People used to spit and throw dust at Muhammad.
+Abu Lahab used to fling stones at prophet Muhammad ﷺ  .
+He forced his two sons to divorce Ruqaiya and Umm Kulthum, who were daughters of prophet Muhammad ﷺ  .
+People used to spit and throw dust at prophet ﷺ  .
 Makkan polytheists used to grab the hair of Uqbah and twist his neck.
 The slaves were often tortured by their masters for apostasy.

-The first person who believed the prophesy of the prophet Muhammad ﷺ   was Khadijah.
-After the prophet ﷺ   came home and asked to cover him, he told what happened to Khadijah.
+> Narrated Jundub bin Sufyan: Once Muhammad ﷺ   became sick and could not offer his night prayer (Tahajjud) for two or three nights.
+Then a lady (the wife of Abu Lahab) came and said, "O Muhammad!
+I think that your satan has forsaken you, for I have not seen him with you for two or three nights!"
+On that Allah revealed: 'By the fore-noon, and by the night when it darkens, your Lord (O Muhammad) has neither forsaken you, nor hated you.'
+(93.1-3)

-Abdullah ibn Masood was the first to recite the Quran besides the prophet  ﷺ  . abu Jahl, Abu Sufyan listened to recitation secretly in the morning near the house of the prophet  ﷺ   . the most famous poet of Quraish (Bani Maghzum) was Al Walid al Mughira. his vice wa abu Jahl.
+Abdullah ibn Masood was the first to recite the Quran besides the prophet ﷺ  .
+Abu Jahl and Abu Sufyan listened to recitation secretly in the morning near the house of the prophet ﷺ  . the most famous poet of Quraish (Bani Maghzum) was Al Walid al Mughira. his vice wa abu Jahl.
 Al Walid heard the recitation and was mesmerized but Abu Jahl said that there will be no respect from his people until he says something bad about the recitation.
-Allah ST send ayahs about Al Walid that we gave him money and many sons he says there is special type of magic
+Allah ST send ayahs about Al Walid that we gave him money and many sons he says there is special type of magic.

 Three questions:

 1. about men in the cave